artainmo/DevOps/cloud/README.md

 VPC Endpoints enable us to connect to AWS services privately.
 By using a private network, security is enhanced and latency lowered.

 AWS PrivateLink is the most secure and scalable way of exposing a service to 1000s of VPCs.
 PrivateLink allows you to connect a service running within your VPC to other VPCs directly and privately.
+With it you can connect to a service in a third party VPC.

 A VPN is a connection between on-premise data center and VPC that is encrypted while going over the public internet.
 Site to Site VPN will connect an on-premise VPN to AWS.
 A Customer Gateway and Virtual Private Gateway are needed to establish a Site to Site VPN.<br>
 Alternatively, Direct Connect establishes a physical connection between on-premise infrastructure and AWS.
 This connection is private, secure and fast.

 AWS Client VPN establishes a connection using OpenVPN from own computer to private network in AWS and on-premises.
 It allows connection to own EC2 instances over a private IP.
 The VPN connection is established over the public internet.
+Thus it provides an OpenVPN connection from own computer to own VPC.

 If we have a serious infrastructure on AWS, the network topology can become complicated.
-Transit Gateway solves this problem by providing peering between thousands of VPC and on-premises using a hub-and-spoke (star) connection.
+Transit Gateway solves this problem by providing peering/connection between thousands of VPC and on-premises using a hub-and-spoke (star) connection.

+### Security and Compliance

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>